Romm31/CTFWriteUp/Capture The Flag/2025/SASCTF2025/blindspot/README.md

 ## Solver Script (`solver.py`)

-A Python script named `solver.py` is provided in this repository to automate the exploitation process.
-Please refer to the script itself for the full implementation details.
+The exploit script, `solver.py`, is available in this repository.
+It automates the attack described above.

 ### Dependencies

 The solver script requires the `ecdsa` Python library:
 ```bash
 pip install ecdsa